-Third party harassment in the workplace refers to harassment that is directed towards an employee by a person who is not a co-worker or supervisor.
-This can include harassment by clients, customers, vendors, or other individuals who are not employed by the organisation.
+Third-party harassment in the workplace refers to harassment that is directed towards an employee by a person who is not a co-worker or supervisor.
+This can include harassment by clients, customers, vendors, or other individuals whom the organisation does not employ.

-It is important to be able to identify third party harassment to take steps to address it.
+It is important to be able to identify third-party harassment so that steps can be taken to address it.
 Some common signs of third-party harassment include:

 - Verbal abuse or insults